-To the best of our knowledge, this is the first longitudinal analysis of the AVDELTOT scores in AD using repeated LMM measuring to examine the association between PHS status and AVDELTOT across time (longitudinal).
+To the best of our knowledge, this is the first longitudinal analysis of the AVDELTOT scores in AD using repeated measures LMM to examine the association between PHS status and AVDELTOT across time (longitudinal).
 In addition, we have considered the dependency of measures from the same subject (repeated measures/covariance structure).
-Researchers have elucidated that PHS scores help assess risk for AD, clinical phenotypes, and are predictive of general longitudinal decline (Desikan et al., 2017, Kauppi et al., 2018; Tan et al., 2017), but this present study adds valuable information about specific declines in verbal memory.
+Researchers have elucidated that PHSs help assess risk for AD and clinical phenotypes and are predictive of general longitudinal decline (Desikan et al., 2017; Kauppi et al., 2018; Tan et al., 2017), but this study adds valuable information about specific declines in verbal memory.
 We found significant differences in AVDELTOT scores among AD, MCI, and CN at baseline, which is interesting because it may be challenging to differentiate early AD from MCI clinically.
 Furthermore, the CS covariance structures outperformed the other models' LMM analysis of AVDELTOT scores.
-In addition, individuals with at least one APOE- $\varepsilon 4$ allele had significant AVDELTOT score declines compared with those without APOE- $\varepsilon 4$ allele, which is congruent with the known critical importance of the $\varepsilon 4$ allele of APOE and AD progression (Sienski et al., 2021).
-Since we know that AD has a genetic component, the finding that higher PHS scores are not only associated with risk but also associated with a decline in AVDELTOT scores is important.
-Discovering that those with medium PHS scores did not have as much decline in AVDELTOT scores affirms the complex and multifactorial risks for AD.
+In addition, individuals with at least one APOE-&4 allele had significant AVDELTOT score declines compared with those without APOE-E4 allele, which is congruent with the known critical importance of the $\varepsilon 4$ allele of APOE gene and AD progression (Sienski et al., 2021).
+Because we know that AD has a genetic component, the finding that higher PHSs are not only associated with AD risk but also associated with a decline in AVDELTOT scores is important.
+Discovering that those with medium PHSs did not have as much decline in AVDELTOT scores affirms the complex and multifactorial risks for AD.